How Do I Choose the Most Accurate Autism Assessment for My Client?

 Can you participate in webinars, workshops, or continuing education to better understand test items and how to interpret responses?
 Do you have access to seasoned assessment professionals to guide you, not only in choosing the best test for the situation but in using the tool to identify autism?
 Are there mentors at your clinic or in your school who can walk you through the process?

-It’s important to say that trained, experienced professionals can identify autism without using a formal assessment—but in many settings, unlocking services and supports requires the use of a validated diagnostic tool.
-The better you understand your client’s characteristics and needs, the better you’ll be at choosing the best test for each person in your care.
+It’s important to say that trained, experienced professionals may be able to identify autism traits without using a formal assessment—but in many settings, unlocking services and supports requires the use of a validated diagnostic tool.
+The better you understand your client’s characteristics and needs, the better you’ll be at choosing the best diagnostic tool for each person in your care.

 Research and Resources: